 There are conditions of nationality, age, number of attempts and educational qualification if candidates wish to take the IAS exam.
 In general, the candidate must be a citizen of India or a PIO, must have a graduate degree, must be between the ages of 21 and 32, and must not have attempted the IAS exam 6 times.
 But there are certain relaxations and other conditions to the above.

 For details on the IAS Eligibility, please check the below link:

 IAS Exam Application Procedure

 The application procedure for UPSC examination has been entirely made online and UPSC e-admit cards are issued online, which candidates appearing for the IAS exam should download from the UPSC official website.
-For more, please read General Guidelines on How to Apply for the IAS Exam.
+For more, please read Apply Online for the IAS Exam 2019.